alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ```
 oc new-project nginx-storage
 ```
 10.2.
-Create the `pv` using `pvc.yaml`
+Create the `pv` using `pv.yaml`
-For the `nfs-storage` storage class: Clicketty click the GUI and ensure the corrent nfs path and server IP are used.
+For the `nfs-storage` storage class clicketty click the GUI and ensure the correct server IP and nfs path are used.
 * `server: 172.0.0.1`
 * `path: /export`